matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

    the CS API.
  - It can also set arbitrary information about the room (e.g. name, topic, etc) using the CS API.
+ - It can send messages as other users in order to populate scrollback.
  - When this setup is complete, the AS should respond to the HS request.
 This means the AS blocks the HS until the room is created and configured.
  - This is deemed more flexible than alternative methods (e.g. returning an initial sync